Deploy OceanBase Desktop

 -

-Open the Start menu, click the Power button, and click Restart.
+- Open the Start menu, click Power, then Restart.

-After adjustment, click Save and Exit to save the changes and exit BIOS settings, and wait for the system to restart.
+- Choose Save and Exit and wait for the system to reboot.

 -